wenmm/MADGiC/README.md

 devtools::install_github("kdkorthauer/MADGiC", ref="devel")

-Note: The package was built on R version 3.2.2
+Note: The package was built on R version 3.4 (development version)

 The R package MADGiC fits an empirical Bayesian hierarchical model to obtain posterior probabilities that each gene is a driver.
 The model accounts for (1) frequency of mutation compared to a